twilio/Breakout_Arduino_Library/README.md

 Breakout SDK enables developers to exchange data between low-powered devices and IoT cloud services.
 Breakout makes it easy to adopt low power optimizations provided by the Narrowband network and cellular modem hardware.

 #### Retrieve PSK from Console and assign PSK in client
 A pre shared key (PSK) is required to be retrieved from the Programmable Wireless Console Narrowband SIM Resource.
-Your Narrowband SIM PSK will need to be copied into your application code and can be regenerated anytime through the [SIMs section of the Console](https://twilio.com/console/wireless/sims).
+Your Narrowband SIM PSK will need to be copied into your application code.

 PSKs are retrieved and set in hexadecimal and are unique per SIM.
 ```